 EDA is making the majority of CARES Act funds available through an addendum to the FY 2020 Public Works and Economic Adjustment Assistance Notice of Funding Opportunity (NOFO).
 You can find the NOFO at grants.gov by searching for the Opportunity Number “PWEAA2020.”
 The CARES Act Recovery Assistance Addendum is on pages 46–50 of the NOFO.

 EDA will award CARES Act funds through its Economic Adjustment Assistance Program, which is EDA’s most flexible program.
 Grants will be awarded using three separate, parallel processes:

-- Competitive awards through EDA’s Regional Offices Similar to the normal process.
-Applicants will submit to regional office
+- Competitive awards through EDA’s Regional Offices are similar to the normal process.
+Applicants will submit to the regional office

 - Non-Competitive awards – Invitation only